 Healthy You - Every Day

-This adventurous spirit was an asset when she had a good result from a home-based colon cancer screening test but found out after a colonoscopy three years later, she had stage 4 rectal cancer.
-That started a slalom of therapy that turned Gearheart into a survivor of cancer and brought her back to the life she loves after 2 ½ years.
+Dawn Gearheart and her husband, Mason, love to water ski.
+Dawn gets a thrill from “running the course, then making it harder next time.”
+This adventurous spirit was an asset when she had a good result from a home-based colon cancer screening test but after a colonoscopy three years later, found out she had stage 4 rectal cancer.
+That started a slalom of therapy that turned Dawn into a survivor and brought her back to the life she loves after 2 ½ years.

 A personalized approach